Antispam, Best practices

 Spam Folder On Recipient Inbox

 The Spam folder in your inbox is a designated location where suspicious emails are stored.
-Sending marked as not wanted by spam filters are automatically redirected here, ensuring they don’t clutter your primary inbox.
+Emails marked as not wanted by spam filters are automatically redirected here, ensuring they don’t clutter your primary inbox.
 You can also manually move unsolicited messages to this folder (known as spam complaint) if they slip through the filters.

 spam-complaints